jeromecovington/prompt-engineering/README.md

 ## Setup

 1. Clone this repo.
-2. Sign up for an account OpenAI account.
+2. Sign up for an OpenAI account.
 3. Fund it with a minimal amount credits.
 You can set a monthly limit.
 4. Create an OpenAI API key and copy it to a file `.env` at the root of this repo, using the `.env.example` for guidance.
 5. Install Node.js >= v18.